dmatscheko/ASN1Parser/README.md

 - Parses ASN.1 encoded data from a file or directly from a string.
 - Optionally base64 decodes the input data.
 - Supports recursive parsing of nested ASN.1 structures.
-- Can recursively parse `OCTET STRING` contents as ASN.1 if specified.
 - Outputs the parsed ASN.1 structure in a formatted and readable way.

 ## Usage